MichalMroz21/SoundFilter/README.md

 To run:
-- go into infrastructure, run
+- go into infrastructure, run:
 ```
 docker compose up -d
 ```